fractal-analytics-platform/fractal-server/docs/internals/runners/slurm.md

 ```
 Note that all paths in the values of `user_local_exports` are interpreted as
 relative to a base directory which is user-specific (for instance `/my/cache/`,
-in the example above), and which is defined in the `User.cache_dir` attribute.
+in the example above), and which is defined in the `User.settings.cache_dir`
+attribute.
 Also note that in this case `fractal-server` only compiles the configuration
 options into lines of the SLURM submission script, without performing any check
 on the validity of the given paths.